 It includes an interactive app, that works on both Apple and Android phones.
 (See our full list of compatible phones below).
 The app allows you to set the temperature you want your mug to heat up to, it also lets you add and customize pre-settings, and get mobile notifications.
 It has one good thing going for it, and it senses if the cup is empty.

 It goes right into sleep mode until it senses any hot liquid inside the mug.
 There is a LED light on the mug that tells you when your coffee is warming and reaches the set temperature.

 You also can change the colors that you personalize.
 While it does need the charging coaster base to recharge after a while, the new Smart Mug 2 offers a 14oz mug. (the 14oz mug was sold out at the writing of this article).

 Both of them have the built-in battery to last nearly 90 minutes on a full charge.
 If you leave it on the charging coaster, it will warm your coffee all day long.

 So why is there a 2.0 version so suddenly?
 Well, evidently, the original version had battery issues within the mug itself.
 Some worked, and some didn’t, but there was a huge fan base that rallied behind Kickstarter to improve this mug faster.

-Apparently, the problem is ironed-out, and the design has been improved.
+Apparently, the problem is ironed out, and the design has been improved.
 They also offer a limited edition copper-colored mug, whoo-hoo!

 It doesn’t do anything other than look pretty and is still only the 10oz cup.
-As for the exact differences in these two designs?
+As for the exact differences between these two designs?
 Virtually the same, they just changed the battery problem.
 In case you’re wondering, the battery wasn’t the actual issue.

 It had a lot to do with little contact charging pins on the charging coaster.
 That’s all it was.
 It does come with a charging cable for the charging coaster.
 So if you’re wondering how it can keep coffee warm all day long sitting on the coaster, now you know.